Client Terms and Conditions

 Flying Colours has established a remuneration committee that has full decision-making responsibility for overseeing and determining Flying Colours’ remuneration policy, which is reviewed on an annual basis.
 The remuneration committee is responsible for ensuring Flying Colours takes a risk-focused approach to remuneration in relation to Code Staff.
 This includes reviewing and recommending performance-related or other incentive schemes, as well as pension and bonus policies.

-During 2018, there were no bonus or incentives schemes in operation during the year, there is currently an employee share option scheme in operation.
+During 2021, there is a bonus for employed advisers in operation during the year, and there is currently an employee share option scheme in operation for all employed staff.

 Telephone: 0333 241 9900Website: https://www.flyingcolourslife.com